-The Toil provisioner is built around the Toil Appliance, a Docker image that bundles Toil and all its requirements (e.g. Mesos).
+The native Toil provisioner is included in Toil alongside the [aws] extra and allows us to spin up a cluster without any external dependencies.
+It is built around the Toil Appliance, a Docker image that bundles Toil and all its requirements, e.g. Mesos.
 This makes deployment simple across platforms, and you can even simulate a cluster locally (see Developing with the Toil Appliance for details).